HelloWorld-Z000/Dimension-Blade/README.md

 # Dimension Blade

-this is the docs inside yrm.
 it'll work with just vanilla MCO

+this is the requirement or docs/readme stated by yrm.

+MCO - needed

 Simple Movement Keytrace - is easy to replicate, he uses this to get up down left right input for DAR

-it seems he has created some vfx to go along called "NotEnoughEffects" in his patreon - can ignore
+"NotEnoughEffects" in his patreon - can ignore, it seems he has created some vfx to go along

 TKDodge - can ignore